-• Mandatory spending6-though carried in the appropriation and usually advanced unchanged-is controlled by budget rules during the authorization process.7 Spending for so-called entitlement programs is set in laws such as the 2014 farm bill8 and 2010 child nutrition reauthorizations.9
+- resolution process sets spending limits for discretionary appropriations.
+Agency operations (salaries and expenses) and many grant programs are discretionary. - Mandatory spending-though carried in the appropriation and usually advanced unchanged-is controlled by budget rules during the authorization process.
+Spending for so-called entitlement programs is set in laws such as the 2014 farm bill and 2010 child nutrition reauthorizations.